 California Penal Code § 288.2 criminalizes the sending or distribution to minors of harmful material of a sexual nature.
-The conduct at issue can occur over the internet, through the mail, by fax, or by any other delivery method.
+The conduct at issue can occur over the internet, chat room, through the mail, by fax, or by any other delivery method.

 - Gratifying the sexual desires of either the minor to whom the matter was sent or of the defendant him or herself

 The statute also requires that the defendant have intended to engage in sexual contact with the minor in question or to induce the minor to either allow the defendant to touch an intimate body part of the minor, or to encourage the minor to touch an intimate body part of the defendant.

 In other words, Section 288.2 is directed at criminalizing the inducement of minors to engage in sexual conduct with adults via sending harmful material to those minors.

 Our California criminal defense attorneys provide an overview of Penal Code 288.2 below to help readers understand all aspects of this sex crime.